 I live in an industrial area west of Melbourne.
 Manufacturing has declined sharply over the last decade or so.
 Life in the estates of small to medium manufacturing enterprises has diminished proportionally.
 Many doors are closed and will remain so for the foreseeable future.
 This is a typological study of the doors within walking distance of my home.

 Concrete, the most mundane of all surfaces, is commonly found on many industrial and domestic buildings in Australia.
 It has become a dominant means of construction in the late 20th and early 21st centuries.
-It is invariably left its natural grey colour once buildings are complete.
-This then means with the right light it can become a fantastic abstraction.
-Add environmental changes such as moisture and the surface to the mix can then make the photographed can barely be recognised for the surface that it is.
+It is invariably left in its natural grey colour once buildings are complete.
+This then means, with the right light, it can become a fantastic abstraction.

 "Art & Mathematics"

-Dot or . as I like to call it, was inspired in part by Lewis Baltz's seminal body of work in the 70's, The New Industrial Parks Near Irvine, California, currently residing on flickr.com, I hope to publish this as a book; soon.
+Dot or . as I like to call it, was inspired in part by Lewis Baltz's seminal body of work in the 70's, The New Industrial Parks Near Irvine, California, currently residing on flickr.com, I hope to publish this as a book; one day.